GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 - The rest of the configurations for the install should be automatically loaded and all you need to do here is press `Enter`

+### 2. Choose a primary server

-### 2. There needs to be primary server to replicate from initially for delta-syncrepl to inject data from.
+There needs to be primary server to replicate from initially for delta-syncrepl to inject data from.
 After the initial sync, all servers will be exactly the same, as delta-syncrepl will fill the newly created database.

 - So choose one server as a base and then on every **other** server:

 ```
 Gluu.Root # rm /opt/gluu/data/main_db/*.mdb
 ```

 - Now make accesslog directories on **every server** (including the primary server) and give ldap ownership:

 ```
 Gluu.Root # mkdir /opt/gluu/data/accesslog_db
 Gluu.Root # chown -R ldap. /opt/gluu/data/
 ```

-### 5. Modify slapd.conf, ldap.conf and symas-openldap.conf files.
+### 3. Modify configuration files

+You now need to modify the following configuration files: `slapd.conf`, `ldap.conf` and `symas-openldap.conf`

 - Creating the slapd.conf file for replication is relatively easy, but can be prone to errors if done manually.
 Attached is a script and template files for creating multiple slapd.conf files for every server.
 Download git and clone the necessary files on **one** server: